domhnallc/ckan_data_upload2/README.md

 - Description and url can be blank.
 - If any string contains whitespace, it must be wrapped in quotation marks.
 - File must be a full path to an existing file.
+- If name is left out, the resource will be named by the description.

 # Example